 Please note that transgenderesources.com is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate I earn from qualifying purchases.
 Please see our Disclosure Policy for more information

-Told in the first person, Jazz explains to readers her favorite things like the color pink and mermaids.
+Told in the first person, Jazz explains her favorite things like the color pink and mermaids.
 She talks about her best friends and what they do together.
 Then she talks about how she is different than the girls she is friends with.
 Jazz was born a boy but has a girl brain.
 She explains that she is transgender and then talks about how she has been this way since she was a very little child.
-This book handles a difficult subject matter in an age-appropriate way and is a good resource for parents and teachers looking to help young kids understand transgender people
+This book handles a difficult subject matter in an age-appropriate way and is a good resource for parents and teachers looking to help young kids understand transgender people.

 When a blue crayon in a wrapper labeled “Red” finds himself failing over and over again, everyone around him has an opinion on the matter.
 Maybe he needs to mix with the other kids more (only, when he does his orange turns out to be green instead).
 Maybe he just needs more practice.
 Maybe his wrapper’s not tight enough.
 Maybe it’s too tight.
 Maybe he’s got to press harder or be sharper.
 It isn’t until a new crayon asks him to paint a blue sea that he comes to the shocking realization.
 In spite of what his wrapper might say, he isn’t red at all.
 He’s blue!
 And once that’s clear, everything else falls into place.